Warm Up Round Table: Warm Ups For Different Types of Plays

 Issue Based Drama

-Warm-ups should create an environment of support.
+Warm-ups that create an environment of support.
 Issue-based dramas can open a can of worms for students.
-It’s important that your rehearsal environment is supportive when unexpected emotions flood to the surface.
+It’s important that your rehearsal environment is supportive when any unexpected emotions flood to the surface.

 Shakespeare